SanderMertens/flecs/docs/DesignWithFlecs.md

 There is no right or wrong approach here.
 Different projects require different approaches.
 Fortunately Flecs makes it really easy to do both!

 ## Phases and Pipelines
-Phases and pipelines are the primitves that Flecs uses to order systems.
+Phases and pipelines are the primitives that Flecs uses to order systems.
 A pipeline is a set of ordered phases.
 Systems can be assigned to those phases.
 When using phases and pipelines correctly, it allows you to write plug & play systems that are easy to reuse in different projects.

 ### Selecting a Phase
 When you create a system, you can assign a phase to it.
-By default, that phase is OnUpdate.
+By default, that phase is `OnUpdate`.
 Flecs comes with a whole bunch of phases though, and just looking at the whole list can feel a bit overwhelming:

-- OnLoad
+- `OnLoad`
-- PostLoad
+- `PostLoad`
-- PreUpdate
+- `PreUpdate`
-- OnUpdate
+- `OnUpdate`
-- OnValidate
+- `OnValidate`
-- PostUpdate
+- `PostUpdate`
-- PreStore
+- `PreStore`
-- OnStore
+- `OnStore`

 So what do these all mean?
 Actually they mean nothing at all!
-They are just tags you can assign to systems, and those tags ensure that all systems in, say, the PreUpdate phase are executed _before_ the systems in the _OnUpdate_ phase.
+They are just tags you can assign to systems, and those tags ensure that all systems in, say, the `PreUpdate` phase are executed _before_ the systems in the `OnUpdate` phase.
 What is also important to realize is that this list of phases is only the default provided by Flecs.
 Maybe your project needs only half of those, or maybe it needs entirely different ones!
 Flecs lets you specify your custom phases to match your project needs.

 There are some conventions around the builtin phases, and following them helps to ensure that your code works well with the Flecs module ecosystem.
 Here they are: